SeeYouMonday/SeeYouMonday/README.md

 "Software Engineer", "Data Scientist", and "Computer Systems" as three keywords we used to crawl since these three fields seem to capture a lot of Computer Science job positions and also have little overlap.

  Each job posting contains job title, company name, location, url, and job description terms.
 In total, crawled around 600 job postings.
+It is stored in "out.csv" in "data" folder.

 ### Tools and methods